 7. Cleaning kit – this kit will include everything you need to clean delicate upholstery and other areas as well.

-This post “Wet Dry Vacuum Cleaners” has been kindly provided by Augusta GA Carpet cleaning
+This post “Wet Dry Vacuum Cleaners” has been kindly provided by Augusta Carpet cleaning